Cervical cancer

 In the UK, there’s a national vaccination programme against HPV for boys and girls aged 12 and 13.
 This programme aims to reduce the number of cervical and other cancers caused by HPV.

-There’s also a vaccination programme for men who have sex with men up to 45 years of age.
+There’s also a HPV vaccination programme for men who have sex with men up to 45 years of age.
 Ask your GP if you have any questions about whether or not you’re eligible for this.
-For more information, see our FAQ: Does human papilloma virus (HPV) cause cancer in men?

 Other risk factors

 Not all high-risk HPV infections lead to cancer.
-This means there must be other things that make some people more likely to develop cervical cancer.
+This means there must be other cervical cancer causes.
 If you’re infected with HPV, other things that might increase your risk of cervical cancer include:

 - smoking

-- having a weakened immune system – for example, because of HIV or immunosuppressant medicines
+- having a weakened immune system – for example, because of human immunodeficiency virus (HIV) or immunosuppressant medicines

 - taking the oral contraceptive pill for longer than five years

-- a family history (if your mother, brothers or sisters had it)
+- a family history (if your mother or sibling had it)

 Symptoms of cervical cancer

-You might not have any symptoms in the early stages of cervical cancer.
+You might not have any cervical cancer symptoms in the early stages.
 This is why it’s important to have regular cervical screening.
-Cervical screening is offered to all people with a cervix, aged between 25 and 64.
+Cervical screening is offered to all people with a cervix and aged between 25 and 64.
 If you’re registered as male with your GP, you won’t be invited automatically.
-Ask your GP, or a local sexual health or family planning clinic, to arrange cervical screening for you.
+Ask your GP or a local sexual health or family planning clinic to arrange cervical screening for you.

-If abnormal cells develop into cervical cancer, you might develop symptoms.
+If abnormal cells develop into cervical cancer, you might develop cervical cancer symptoms.
 These may include:

-- a vaginal discharge, which may smell unpleasant and have blood or mucus in it
+- a vaginal discharge which may smell unpleasant and have blood in it

 - pain when you have sex